kanedata/ixbrl-parse/README.md

 The module requires [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [lxml](https://lxml.de/) to parse the documents.

+If you're using Python 3.13 you may need to ensure that the `libxml2-dev` and `libxslt-dev` packages have been installed.

 [word2number](https://github.com/akshaynagpal/w2n) is used to process the numeric items with the `numsenwords` format.